Yumeshima

-Yumeshima (夢洲) is an artificial island.
+Yumeshima (夢洲) is an artificial island in Osaka Bay.
 It is part of Konohana-ku (此花区), one of the 24 wards of Osaka, Japan.
 It is near the mouth of the Yodo River.
 When all the landfill is completed the total area will be 390 ha.

-It will be the site of Expo 2025, a World's Fair to be held in 2025.
+It was the site of Expo 2025, a World Expo which operated from April 13 to October 13, 2025.

 Overview

-It is located southwest of the island of Maishima, in the westernmost end of Osaka City.
-It is one of the 3 artificial island areas targeted by the “Technoport Osaka” plan formulated in 1988 with the aim of developing a new city center.
+Yumeshima is located southwest of the island of Maishima, in the westernmost end of Osaka City.
+It is one of the three artificial island areas targeted by the “Technoport Osaka” plan formulated in 1988 with the aim of developing a new city center.

 There are two high-standard container terminals with a depth of 15 meters in the south of Yumeshima, but most of the area is unoccupied.
 The southern end of Yumeshima is positioned as a logistics center.
+In the early 2000s, the island was proposed as the Olympic Village in Osaka's bid for the 2008 Summer Olympics.

+Expo 2025

-In April 2014, Governor Ichirō Matsui of Osaka Prefecture announced that it would promote Yumeshima as a candidate site for an integrated resort (IR) with a casino.
-Additionally, Osaka made its official bid for the 2025 World Expo on April 24, 2017.
+Osaka made its official bid for the 2025 World Expo on April 24, 2017.
 Yumeshima was a possible location. with the theme “Designing Future Society for Our Lives”.
 On November 23, 2018, Osaka won the ballot vote.
-The World Expo will take place for six months in 2025.
+Expo 2025 was held on the island.

+MGM Osaka

+In April 2014, Governor Ichirō Matsui of Osaka Prefecture announced that it would promote Yumeshima as a candidate site for an integrated resort (IR) with a casino.
+Yumeshima will be the location of MGM Osaka which will be the first integrated resort and commercial casino in Japan.
+Construction on the resort began in April of 2025.